 The Numero 10 was made from 100% Glera white-berried grapes grown in Valdo’s vineyards in the premium Valdobbiadene area, which makes the Numero 10 a Blanc de Blancs.
 After the soft pressing of the grapes, the must goes through a first fermentation phase at 15C/59F.
 As a result of the subsequent in-bottle refermentation, the wine rests in bottle on its lees for 10 months, plus an additional 6 months following degorgement.

 As usual, for my review I will use a simplified version of the ISA wine tasting protocol that we described in a previous post: should you have doubts as to any of the terms used below please refer to that post for a refresher.

-In the flute, the Numero 10′s color was an intense straw yellow with golden hints; its perlage was abundant, quite fine and long-lasting.
+In the flute, the Numero 10’s color was an intense straw yellow with golden hints; the bubbles in its perlage were numerous, average in size and long-lasting.